hrokr/install_scripts/lessons-learned.md

 `mkdir -p ~/.vim/colors`

 ## ... is the ~/.tmux.conf file being loaded at all?
 keybindings for splitting windows, reloading .conf file and the color theme settings don't seem to work.
 I took out the theme but I'm not sure.
 Hot for Words must investigate.
+This may be due to broken symlinks.
+I say that because I keep the following error

+'The airline statusline funcref function('airline#extensions#ctrlp#apply') has already been added

+... but the line has been commented out.
+So, not loading at all.
+I tried to redo the symlinks with no effect.
+Then I deleted the symlink, renamed the file and touched .tmux.conf and made couple of quick changes which I did a cat on to confirm it worked, then reestablished the link, confirmed it worked and am now finally good to go.